 .

-I chose a leaf for a fallish feel, but a pumpkin, Christmas tree, snowflake would be cute, too!
+I chose a leaf for a fallish feel, but a Christmas tree, or snowflake would be cute, too!
+Check out the next one on the list for how this project turned out using a pumpkin.

 .